software-developer-org/typescript-template/README.md

 If you want to run a single test open your launch.json file in the .vscode folder:
 - in the 'runtimeArgs' object is a comment for the filename you want to singel test,
-- insert your filename and uncomment it, and
+- insert your filename and uncomment it
 - start the debuger again.

 For more information on how to use jest visit [jestjs.io](https://jestjs.io/docs/en/getting-started)